Empress Emerita Michiko undergoes second round of cataract surgery | The Japan Times

 Earlier this month, the former empress was diagnosed with heart valve abnormalities, for which she will continue to be monitored.

-Emperor Emeritus Akihito became the first Japanese monarch to abdicate in about two centuries, bringing an end to the Heisei Era spanning his 30-year reign.
+Emperor Emeritus Akihito became the first Japanese monarch to abdicate in about two centuries, bringing an end to the Heisei Era that spanned his 30-year reign.
 His elder son, Emperor Naruhito, ascended the Chrysanthemum Throne on May 1.